Wreck and salvage laws, the role of the Receiver of the Wreck, wreck owners and salvors and how to report wreck material.

 The Receiver will investigate any report of possible offences regarding the treatment of wreck.
 If the investigation reveals sufficient evidence, the Receiver may prosecute those suspected of having committed an offence.

-The Receiver may share information with other prosecuting authorities, for instance, when offences come to light in relation to the Theft Act 1968 or the Firearms Act 1968.
+The Receiver may share information with other prosecuting authorities when offences come to light.

 Summary of offences and penalties

-Under the Merchant Shipping Act 1995, there are offences for illegal activity which carry penalties, for example:
+Under the Merchant Shipping Act 1995, there are offences for illegal activity concerning wreck and salvage which carries penalties, for example:

 - S.236 - failing to declare a wreck find without a reasonable excuse carries a £2,500 fine on summary conviction, plus loss of salvage rights, and payment of twice the value of the find to the person entitled to the wreck